evanfalcinelli/ChildSafetyGame/technology.md

 ## Technology Overview

 ### React

-- In order to create an interactive browser game on mobile devices, we chose to use [React](https://reactjs.org/) library.
+In order to create an interactive browser game on mobile devices, we chose to use the [React](https://reactjs.org/) library.

+JavaScript will be our language.